InteropIO/finsemble-seed/README.md

 These are the tasks defined in _gulpfile.js_:

 - `npm run dev` - This is what you should use the most when developing.
 Fast build, runs a local node-server, launches Finsemble.
+- `npm run dev:fresh` - Same as above except that it cleans out any cached files.
+This is like a rebuild all.
 - `npm run build:dev` - Just fast build.
 No server, no launch.
 - `npm run dev:nolaunch` - Fast build, run the server.
 Don't launch.
 - `npm run server:dev` - Just run the server.
 No build.
 No launch.